grmlin/gremlinjs-website/src/api.md

 	A unique String used to reference the new Gremlin, the gremlin's name.
 Use this name in the `data-gremlin` attribute of a dom element to select the gremlin.

 - **`Gremlin`** : [Gremlin](#gremlinjs-reference_gremlin)
-	The Gremlin class inherited from `GremlinJS.Gremlin`
+	The Gremlin class inherited from `Gremlin.Gizmo`

 Adding a `HelloWorld` gremlin with CoffeeScript would look like